Anushasjos03/Instagram-Reach-Analysis/README.md

 The analysis provided insights into:
 - The most influential metrics for driving impressions.
-- The engagement performance of popular car brands as a benchmark.
+- The final section of the notebook discusses findings and insights from the EDA and model predictions, helping users understand key factors influencing Instagram reach.
 - Suggestions on how to improve Instagram reach based on data findings.

 ## Installation